galmeida9/Software-Architecture-20-21/as-report.md

 ### Scenarios

-To answer an available quizz, 1000 student users start the quiz, submit answers to the questions and conclude the quiz.
-The quizzes tutor saves each answer and the conclusion with a maximum latency of 200ms, with a throughput of 1000/sec, with 0% of miss rate.
+**1)** After the login and within a period of 10s, <num> student users make a request stochasticly by inserting a code to get access to the quiz.
+The Quizzes Tutor, in normal operation, sends the quiz's questions to each user in less than <x> seconds/miliseconds.
+**2)** After accessing the quiz, <num> students wait until the of the timer to start the quiz.
+All the students answer to the questions following a normal distribution and in the end conclude the quiz.
+The quizzes tutor receives the answers and the and final submissions and saves, for each student, this information in a database in less than <x> seconds/miliseconds.

 ### Tests